Doberman Pinscher Temperament: What's Good About 'Em, What's Bad About 'Em

 A Doberman Pinscher may be right for you.

 If you don't want to deal with...

-- Providing enough exercise to keep him satisfied
+- Providing enough exercise and activities to keep him satisfied

 - Aggression, sharpness, or shyness when not socialized enough